Coronavirus Update:What patients and families need to know

 Headache Program Referral Guidelines

-- Tension headaches are diffuse, non-throbbing, mild to moderate severity headaches without significant worsening with activity, light or sounds sensitivity, or nausea.
+- Tension headaches are diffuse, non-throbbing, mild to moderate severity headaches without significant worsening with activity, light or sound sensitivity or nausea

 - Sinus headache